Hide and Speak: Towards Deep Neural Networks for Speech Steganography

-Recall, in speech steganography the goal is to conceal a hidden message inside a speech segment.
-Specifically, the steganography system is a function that gets as input a carrier utterance, denote as $\cf \in \Xc^*$, and a hidden message, denote as $\m \in \Xc^*$.
-The outputs of the system are $\hat{\cf}$, and consequently the \emph{recovered message}, $\hat{\m}$ such that the following constraints are satisfied: (i) both $\hat{\cf}$ and $\hat{\m}$ should be perceptually similar to $\cf$ and $\m$ respectively in the ears of a human listener; (ii) $\hat{\m}$ should be recoverable from $\hat{\cf}$ and should be intelligible; and lastly (iii) a human evaluator should not be able to detect the presence of a hidden message embedded in $\hat{\cf}$.
-We would like to stress that the system is not trained or limited to a specific carrier or message.
+\paragraph*{Steganography notations.} Recall, in steganography the goal is to conceal a hidden message within a carrier segment.
+Specifically, the steganography system is a function that gets as input a carrier utterance, denoted by $\cf$, and a hidden message, denoted by $\m$.
+The outputs of the system are the \emph{embedded carrier} $\hat{\cf}$, and consequently the \emph{recovered message}, $\hat{\m}$, such that the following constraints are satisfied: (i) both $\hat{\cf}$ and $\hat{\m}$ should be perceptually similar to $\cf$ and $\m$, respectively, by a human evaluator; (ii) the message $\hat{\m}$ should be recoverable from the carrier $\hat{\cf}$ and should be intelligible; and lastly (iii) a human evaluator should not be able to detect the presence of a hidden message embedded in $\hat{\cf}$.

 \paragraph*{Audio notations.} Let $\x = (x[0], x[1], \ldots, x[N-1])$ be a speech signal that is composed of $N$ samples.
 The spectral content of the signal changes over time, therefore it is often represented by the short-time Fourier transform, commonly known as the \emph{spectrogram}, rather than by the Fourier transform.